Unsolicited and scam emails

 Install antivirus and antispyware software:

-Spyware are programs that run on your computer to monitor and record the way you browse the Internet, sites you visit, personal information that you have entered online, including passwords, telephone numbers, credit card numbers and identity card numbers.
+Spyware are programs which run on your computer to monitor and record the way you browse the Internet, sites you visit, personal information that you have entered online, including passwords, telephone numbers, credit card numbers and identity card numbers.
 Some antivirus software may also include antispyware functionality to help protect against unwanted snooping.
-Alternatively there are also stand-alone antispyware programmes available.
+Alternatively there are stand alone antispyware programmes also available.

-When downloading antivirus or antispyware software, be sure to visit the genuine site as there are many fake products claiming to protect your computer but that may actually infect it with viruses.
+When downloading antivirus or antispyware software, be sure to visit the genuine site as there are many fake products claiming to protect your computer but which may actually infect it with viruses.